 Trustpilot ranks checkmyfile as the UK’s top credit report service so it’s no wonder we receive so many questions about how to use their service to improve a credit score with the aim of applying for a mortgage.

-You can access a free 30 day trial with checkmyfile if you’re eager to check your credit score or alternatively, read on for a breakdown of what Checkmyfile is and how it might be able to help you improve your credit score to get a mortgage.
+You can access a free 30 day trial (then £14.99 per month - which can be cancelled at anytime) with checkmyfile if you’re eager to check your credit score or alternatively, read on for a breakdown of what Checkmyfile is and how it might be able to help you improve your credit score to get a mortgage.

 What is Checkmyfile?